futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 global using static Futurum.WebApiEndpoint.Micro.WebApiEndpointRunner;
 ```

-This means you can use the helper functions without having to specify the namespace.
-As in the examples.
+This allows you to use the helper functions without having to specify the namespace, as demonstrated in the examples.

 ### RunToOk and RunToOkAsync - If your code returns *void* or  *T* (not a *IResult*)
-Comprehensive set of extension methods, to run your code in a sandbox
+These extension methods are designed to handle code that returns *void* or *T*.
+The behavior of these methods is as follows:
-- If your code **does not** throw an unhandled exception, then the existing return remains the same, *but* will be wrapped in an *Ok*.
+- If your code executes without throwing an unhandled exception, the original return value remains unchanged.
-- If your code **does** throw an unhandled exception, then a *BadRequest&lt;ProblemDetails&gt;* will be returned, with the appropriate details set on the ProblemDetails.
+- If your code throws an unhandled exception, a BadRequest&lt;ProblemDetails&gt; is returned, containing relevant details about the exception.

-The returned type from *Run* and *RunAsync* is always augmented to additionally include *BadRequest&lt;ProblemDetails&gt;*
+The returned Results<...> type is always expanded to include BadRequest&lt;ProblemDetails&gt;.

 ```csharp
 void -> Results<Ok, BadRequest<ProblemDetails>>